-Numerous Organizations and Local Governments Oppose the FCC Cell Tower Fast-Track Rules
+Numerous Organizations and Local Governments Oppose the FCC Cell Tower Fast-Track Rules: Over 3,000 Comments filed!

-In formal filings submitted to the FCC in Build America: Eliminating Barriers to Wireless Deployments (WT Docket No. 25-276), a broad coalition of scientific, public health, environmental, consumer, and local government organizations warns that fast-tracking cell towers and wireless infrastructure will increase cell tower health risks, undermine cell tower safety, and strip communities of essential local protections.
+The FCC is proposing sweeping new rules to fast-track cell towers and wireless infrastructure by stripping local city and state authority in its proceeding entitled ” Build America: Eliminating Barriers to Wireless Deployments (WT Docket No. 25-276).”
+In response, numerous scientific, public health, environmental, consumer, and local government organizations have filed official letters to the FCC record warning that fast-tracking cell towers and wireless infrastructure will increase cell tower health and safety risks, undermine environmental protections, and strip communities of essential local government safeguards.

 Large associations representing cities and counties—including the National League of Cities (NLC), National Association of Counties (NACo), U.S. Conference of Mayors (USCM), National Association of Telecommunications Officers and Advisors (NATOA), California State Association of Counties (CSAC), League of California Cities (Cal Cities), and the Rural County Representatives of California (RCRC)—have formally urged the FCC to withdraw or revise the proposal, warning that accelerated timelines, federal preemption, and “deemed granted” approvals would erode local control, public safety oversight, and democratic accountability while shifting liability and risk onto communities.